nwaughachukwuma/chattier/README.md

 Chatty social network from Codecourse tutorial rebuilt from scratch as a single-page app using Laravel 5.6 and Vue.js 2.

+## Demo

+A live demo of this project can be found [here](https://raniesantos-chattier.herokuapp.com/).

 ## Setup

 - Start your local server.
 (Laravel Homestead, XAMPP/WAMP/MAMP, etc.)